 Natalia Cabrero (Secretary)

-Kailey Bernard (Treasurer) Kailey is a full-time working wife and mom of three, and is currently working at a credit union in Saskatoon.
+Kailey Bernard (Director) Kailey is a full-time working wife and mom of three, and is currently working at a credit union in Saskatoon.

 When Kailey’s second child was born they were sure that he was a healthy little boy and they brought him home the next day.
 That all changed when he was just over 48 hours old and he went into cardiogenic shock at home.
 Luckily they made it to the ER at RUH in Saskatoon in time in the middle of the night, not yet realizing the extent of what was wrong with their son.
 He was diagnosed at three days old with Hypoplastic Left Heart Syndrome and was flown to the Stollery Children’s Hospital in Edmonton.
 After enduring three open heart surgeries in three years, tube feeding for nearly a year, and countless needles at home, they are finally living a normal life.
 Kailey is excited to start being able to give back and help other families through their journeys.

 Rachael Strozen (Director)